 - Authors must include how informed consent was handled in the study and include, in detail, the way in which data protection was handled.
 Special precaution should be taken not to publish identifying information of patients in written descriptions, photographs and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives informed written consent for publication.
 Informed consent for this purpose requires that the patient be shown the manuscript to be published.
 If unsure, refer to the International Committee of Medical Journal Editors.

 Plagiarism: It should be noted that salami publishing and parallel publishing detract from the innovative nature of research findings.
-In the event of suspected plagiarism in submitted works, the editors of the Vietnam Journal of Science, Technology and Engineering will use the iThenticate, Grammarly services to detect instances of overlapping and similar text.
+We do check the plagiarism for all submitted works to VJSTE, the editors of the VJSTE will use the iThenticate services to detect instances of overlapping and similar text.